Mounjaro (tirzepatide): the 2026 buyer's guide

 How Mounjaro differs from related drugs

 Same molecule as Zepbound at the same doses.
 Approved for diabetes, not weight loss.
-For US patients without diabetes, Zepbound is the indicated option and the cleaner insurance path; Mounjaro for weight loss is off-label and rare in 2026.
+For US patients without diabetes, Zepbound is the indicated option and the simpler insurance path; Mounjaro for weight loss is off-label and rare in 2026.

 Compounded tirzepatide